-You are about to embark on one of the craziest and most fulfilling experiences of your life, and whether or not you are a writer, editor, photographer, Instagram model, YouTube sensation, or just a dude with a flip phone, you are going to want to document your time abroad.
-It doesn't matter if you are just taking a gap year, heading overseas to volunteer, or participating in a Study Abroad program with your college, many new adventures await, and even if you don't want to share them with the world, you may want to share them with yourself later on down the road.
-Here I have compiled a unique list of ways to document your time abroad, From every day updating, to simple one a week check-ins, this list is for every type of traveller.
+Looking for a way to document travel?
+You are about to embark on one of the craziest and most fulfilling experiences of your life, and whether or not you are a writer, editor, photographer, Instagram model, YouTube sensation, or just a dude with a flip phone-you are going to want to document your time abroad.
+It doesn’t matter if you are just taking a gap year, heading overseas to volunteer, or participating in a Study Abroad program with your college, many new adventures await, and even if you don’t want to share them with the world, you may want to share them with yourself later on down the road.
+Here I have compiled a unique list of ways to document your time abroad, From updating every day, to simple once a week check-ins, this list is for every type of traveler.

 Take Notes on Your Phone